muligmoen/FYS3110CompPhy/Project 3/README.md

 #Project 3

-This projectaims to compute the correlation energy between two electrons in the helium atom.
+This project aims to compute the correlation energy between two electrons in the helium atom taking as ansatz two hydrogen 1s-orbitals.

 ##Installation
 Open the terminal in this folder and type